Scammers are always on the lookout for on a new angle to try and scam you. So it pays to be one step ahead and to keep your wits about you.

 They pretend to be a helpful service when they just charging you fees.
-Your trying to renew your driving licence or passport etc and you find a site that promises to help and in record time…at a cost.
+You’re trying to renew your driving license or passport etc and you find a site that promises to help and in record time…at a cost.
 Those same services are actually free.

 Protect Yourself Tips: Use the gov.uk website for renewing things and when you pay online always check the web address ( the www bit at the very top of your screen) starts with https.
 This is secure.
 If it’s just HTTP it’s not secure.

 Some nice chap from Microsoft or Google calls you to tell you that you have a virus on your computer.
 They will even offer software that will fix it at a price.
 In fact, they are giving you software that lets them see all your personal stuff so not only will they see your pics from Magaluf last year but also your bank passwords etc.

 Protect Yourself Tips: Hang immediately. ( Google and Microsoft are more concerned with world domination to care if you did have a virus they won’t be calling you) If, though, you did download the software report it immediately to Action Fraud 0300 123 2040 and tell your bank too.

 Yay, you’re getting a rebate from HMRC, well the email looks like it’s from HMRC so it must be true?
 No, it’s just scammers asking for your bank details to get to all your money.

 Protect Yourself Tips: HMRC will never use email to tell you about a rebate or to ask for personal details.